 The not so secret things people do with their kitchen sponges and things you SHOULD NEVER do

 Wiping meat juice off a plate, then using that same sponge to clean dishes.
-Just because you’re using soap, it doesn’t mean your sponge won’t be harboring any harmful bacteria.
-If you’re going to do this, use a paper towel.
+Just because you’re using soap, it doesn’t necessarily mean your sponge won’t be harboring any harmful bacteria.
+If you’re gonna do this, use a paper towel.
 The same thing goes for cutting boards.

 Kitchen sponge maintenance and care